playermissile/dli_tutorial/index.rst

 Interlude: A Player/Missile Graphics Refresher
 --------------------------------------------------

-Player/Missile graphics are the sprite system provided by the GTIA, and are based on strips of data displayed vertically down the screen.
+Player/Missile graphics are the sprite system provided by the GTIA: independently positioned overlays on the playfield graphics that don't disturb the playfield.

-.. note:: the word *sprite* wasn't in use in this sense when the Atari was designed, but that is exactly what player/missile graphics are: overlays on the playfield graphics that don't disturb the playfield. `Several <https://graphics.fandom.com/wiki/Sprite>`_ `sources <https://en.wikipedia.org/wiki/Sprite_(computer_graphics)>`_ `claim <http://groups.google.com/group/comp.sys.ti/msg/73e2451bcae4d91a>`_ that it was coined by the designers of the Texas Instrument TI 9918 graphics chip.
+.. note:: the word *sprite* in this sense wasn't in use when the Atari was designed, and `several <https://graphics.fandom.com/wiki/Sprite>`_ `sources <https://en.wikipedia.org/wiki/Sprite_(computer_graphics)>`_ `claim <http://groups.google.com/group/comp.sys.ti/msg/73e2451bcae4d91a>`_ that it was coined by the designers of the Texas Instrument TI 9918 graphics chip at about the same timeframe.

-The GTIA provides 4 players with independent colors (from each other or the playfield) and 4 missiles with matching colors, or the 4 missiles can be combined into a 5th player with its own color (although this reuses one playfield color).
+The GTIA provides 4 players with independent colors (from each other or the playfield) and 4 missiles with colors matching their respective player, or the 4 missiles can be combined into a 5th player with its own color (although this reuses one playfield color).
 The players are 8 bits wide and can be displayed as one, two, or four color clocks wide per bit.
 This corresponds a width on screen of 8, 16, and 32 color clocks, respectively.
-Sizes for all players and missiles can be set independently.
+Widths for all players and missiles can be set independently.

-Each player and missile can be positioned at an arbitrary horizontal location by setting a hardware register, but vertical positioning requires copying data to particular locations in the memory area set aside for the player/missile graphics area.
-The byte of memory at a location in each players graphics area determines the bit pattern for that player at a particular scan line.
-Missiles are two bits wide each, setting data for one missile without affecting the others requires bit masking.
+Each player and missile can be positioned at an arbitrary horizontal location by setting a hardware register, but vertical positioning requires copying data to particular locations in the memory area reserved for it.
+Each player spans the height of the screen, and it is only the bit pattern in its storage area that determines what is drawn on a particular scan line.

+Missiles are two bits wide each with all 4 missiles packed into a single byte for a particular scan line.
+Bit masking is required to set data for one missile without affecting the others.

 The quick summary for our purposes is that horizontal repositioning of players is fast, it takes only a single store instruction.
 Vertical repositioning of